tardate/LittleArduinoProjects/BoldportClub/pcbmode/README.md

 ## Conclusions

-I am still waiting for my first PCBmodE mode to arrive from OSHpark, so I don't know if I've even been able to produce something that works - hardly an expert yet.
+I am still waiting for my first PCBmodE boards to arrive from OSHpark, so I don't know if I've even been able to produce something that works - hardly an expert yet.
 But some observations on the PCBmodE design process so far:

 * once one has all the components roughly laid out, designing in inkscape is wonderfully freeing compared to traditional EDA tools